ajaypremshankar/portfolio-ajaypremshankar/src/data/services/service-3/index.md

 ---
 category: 'services'
-title: 'Photography'
+title: 'Blog'
-icon: 'camera-retro'
+icon: 'edit'
-description: 'Be it on phone or camera, photography gives me instant peace.
-I see the world diffently from a lens.'
+description: 'Sharing what I know is something that keeps me going.
+What can be better than sharing by writing!'
-link: /captures/
+link: '/blog'
 ---